processing/p5.accessibility/README.md

 ### Overview

-This is an interceptor module to make the p5 canvas accessible.
+This is a library to make the p5 canvas accessible.

 The canvas is an inherently inaccessible element in the web.
-This module tries to reconstruct what is on the canvas in p5 in words and sound so that it is accessible to the screen reader.
+This library tries to reconstruct what is on the canvas in p5 in words and sound so that it is accessible to the screen reader.

 It helps create 3 kinds of output